Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

 ## Deploy demo resources in Azure

-In this section, we will use a [bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) script to automatically provision a minimal set of resources for an FL sandbox demo.
+In this section, we will use [bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) scripts to automatically provision a minimal set of resources for an FL sandbox demo.

 This will help you provision a Federated Learning setup with [_internal silos_](./glossary.md), _i.e._ silos that are in the same Azure tenant as the orchestrator.
 You will be able to use this setup to run the examples in the `./examples/pipelines` directory.

-For this iteration, we are only provisioning a _vanilla_ setup, _i.e._ a setup with no security or governance features, where the silos are NOT locked down.
-We will add these features in future iterations.
-In the mean time, you should NOT be uploading sensitive data to this setup.
-However, you CAN use this setup for refining your training pipelines and algorithms.
-The only elements that will need to change when working on a _real_ secure setup will just be the orchestrator and silos names in a config file - you will be able to re-use all your code as-is.
+In this setup, the communications between the silos and the orchestrator are secure, and the silos will not have any access to the other silos' data.

 We will provision:
 - 1 Azure ML workspace